 The Industrial Food System

-Today, approximately 91% of the seafood that the United States consumes is imported from overseas.
-A significant portion of that fish is unsustainably farmed.
-It is harmful to the environment and unhealthy for humans.
+It is estimated that nearly 80% of the seafood that the United States consumes is imported from overseas.
+A significant portion is sourced from farms with unsustainable practices.

 Seafood Fraud Everywhere